-2 killed and 17 others injured in Kentucky high school shooting
+Kentucky school shooting: 2 students killed, 17 injured

 - A wounded special needs student was rescued by a student and a teacher, mom says

-- The Kentucky shooting comes a day after a girl was shot at school in Texas
+- Kentucky shooting comes a day after a girl was shot at school in Texas

 (CNN)Another high school has turned into a scene of carnage, this time in western Kentucky.